jython/devguide/devcycle.rst

 changes, performance improvements, bug fixes.

 In a process based on Mercurial, the branch is identifies as ``default``.
-It is the branch :ref:`checked out <checkout>` by default by Mercurial.
+It is the branch :ref:`checked out <checkout-jy>` by default by Mercurial.

 At some point during the life-cycle of a release, a new :ref:`maintenance branch <maintbranch>` is created to host all bug fixing